 We've all been there-looking in the fridge and realizing we need some veggie love in our lives.

-Roasted broccoli and cauliflower not only look good but also taste fabulous.
+Roasted broccoli and cauliflower not only look good but also taste fabulous (a simple roasted vegetable side with caramelized edges popular in American home cooking).
 These little green and white wonders can transform any meal from drab to fab.

-We love how the air fryer crisps them up perfectly.
-It’s like they’re having a little party in there.
-Plus, it’s quick!
+We love how the air fryer crisps them up perfectly (roasting at about 390-400°F in the air fryer gives the best caramelized edges).
+It's like they're having a little party in there.

 Just imagine prepping a side dish that is both easy and delicious.
 Get ready for a healthy addition to your plate that won't have us slaving away.